Introduction to the Subset Sum Problem

 Dynamic Programming Solution

 While the recursive approach is intuitive, it has exponential time complexity due to overlapping subproblems.
-Therefore, a dynamic programming approach can drastically reduce this complexity to O(n*T)
+Therefore, a dynamic programming approach can drastically reduce this complexity to O(n*T) by using a 2D table to store intermediate results.

 The Dynamic Programming Table